sdrelton/matrix-est-maxelts/README.md

 To make use of this code, should you be able to install and run it successfully, replace all occurences of maxk_default with maxk in normestm_multi.m

-The quantity max(max(abs(A))) can be expressed as the mixed subordinate (1,inf)-norm of A.  Underlying our algorithms is an algorithm of Boyd (1974) and Tao (1975) for estimating mixed subordinate norms.
 Full details of the algorithms, along with thorough numerical experiments investigating their performance, can be found in the (open access) paper